corda/corda-docs-portal/content/en/platform/corda/5.1/key-concepts/fundamentals/CorDapps/_index.md

 	 figcaption="Identity Integration"
 >}}

 An instance of a CorDapp must always have an associated identity in Corda.
-A flow runs on behalf of an identity and communicates with another identity selected from the pool of possible candidates which responds in kind.
+A flow runs on behalf of an identity and communicates with another identity selected from the pool of possible candidates which responds in kind:

 {{<
   figure
 	 src="identities.png"
-   width="50%"
+   width="40%"
 	 figcaption="Communicating Identities"
 >}}